createVehTypeDistribution.py#

 ptlines2flows.py#

 This script determines feasible stop-to-stop travel times and creates a public transport schedule (regular interval timetable) for all lines.
-The stop-to-stop travel times are determined on an empty network.
+The stop-to-stop travel times are determined by running a background simulation on an empty network using either a given route or shortest paths between stops.
 Example:

 python tools/ptlines2flows.py -n <net-file> -s <ptstops-file> -l <ptlines-file> -o <output-file>